- Are you ready for data protection reform?

 The Scottish Charity Regulator (OSCR) would like to advise Scottish charities that they need to prepare for the upcoming changes in data protection legislation.

-From 25 May 2018, all businesses and public bodies will have to comply with the General Data Protection Regulation (GDPR).
+From 25 May 2018, all organisations will have to comply with the General Data Protection Regulation (GDPR).
 Although the GDPR shares similarities with the existing UK Data Protection Act 1998 (DPA), it also has some new and different requirements.

 Under GDPR, UK citizens will benefit from new or stronger rights: